beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 E.g. Stick index = 525.
 Each index point has a value of $100, Exereice one 475 call.
 Account is credited with (525 -475)\*$100 = $ 5000

+#### Volatility

 If we assume **normal distribution** of prices.
 One s.d. range $$F * \sigma * sqrt t$$

 If we assume **lognormal distribution** of prices.
 One standard deviation: $$ F * e^{n * \sigma * \sqrt t}$$

+1. In total points an <span style="background-color: #FFFF00">**at-the-money** </span> option is always more sensitive to a change in volatility than an equivalent in- or out-of-the-money option
+2. In percentage terms an <span style="background-color: #FFFF00">**out-of-the-money** </span> option is always more sensitive to a change in volatility than an equivalent in- or at-the-the-money option
+3. A long-term option is always more sensitive to a change in volatility than an equivalent short-term option